|Size||6-8 in (15-20 cm)|

-Budgies cannot build up fat depots and are therefore unable to fly long and exhausting distances.
+Budgies can't build up fat reserves.
+They're quickly exhausted and therefore unable to fly long distances.
 They literally lack the “power” other birds draw from their fat resources.
-They can maximally cover a distance of up to 62 miles (100 km) in a nonstop 3-hour flight.
+As a maximum, they can cover a distance of up to 62 miles (100 km) in a nonstop 3-hour flight.

 Girl or Boy?

 It is very easy to determine the gender of a budgie.
 Many budgies have a blue or reddish-brown to white waxlike skin called “cere” (featherless area around the nose, above the beak).
 Male budgies have a blue cere, females a reddish-brown to white cere.
 Young budgies normally have a pink cere.